Mark Bowden

 His most recently released work was Life Sentence on April 11th, 2023.

-Will there be any more books by Mark Bowden?
+Are there upcoming new books by Mark Bowden?

 Mark Bowden does not have any upcoming books with a set publication date within the next few months at this time.